Antrim Coast Road

 Antrim Coast Road is one of Ireland's most scenic drives

-Tucked away on the Northern Ireland's coast, the Antrim Coast Road is one of Ireland's most scenic drives, running along 40 kilometres of gorgeous coast.
-The road follows the coast with the sea on the side and for the most part towering cliffs on the other.
+Tucked away on Northern Ireland's coast, the Antrim Coast Road is one of Ireland's most scenic drives, running along 40 kilometers of gorgeous coastline.
+The road follows the coast with the sea on one side and, for the most part, towering cliffs on the other.

 Where does Antrim Coast Road start and end?

 Part of the larger Causeway Coastal Route, the road is totally paved.
-It runs along the coast for about 40km (25 miles).
-The road follows the scenic coastline and some parts are even built between large 100m high cliffs and the sea.
+It runs along the coast for about 40 kilometers (25 miles).
+The road follows the scenic coastline, and some parts are even built between large 100-meter-high cliffs and the sea.
 It runs from the Black Arch near Larne to the Red Arch near Cushendall.
 This part of the road is also relatively narrow and lightly used, which is great for a road trip.

 Is Antrim Coast Road worth it?